 Want to surprise people without saying a word?
 Then you would probably enjoy having a surrealist tattoo.

-Surrealism is an art movement that originated right after World War I. It is infamous for irrationality, illogic, and juxtaposed images usually made with extreme attention to detail.
+Surrealism is an art movement that originated right after World War I. It is infamous for irrationality, illogical, and juxtaposed images usually made with extreme attention to detail.
 This means many surrealist tattoos are more complicated than other styles.

 The goal of surrealist tattoos, like the art that inspires them, is to activate the unconscious mind by expressing itself out of absurdity.
 If you want to get people to think deeper without them even knowing it, check out some surrealist tattoo options.